-Our current therapeutic pup is Murphy, a one and a half-year-old Bichon Frise.
+Our current therapeutic pup is Murphy, a 9-year-old Bichon Frise.
 He has received extensive training and has achieved his Canine Good Citizen award through the American Kennel Club.
 Other pluses are that he is hypoallergenic and does not shed.

 Murphy offers a warm greeting to even the most resistant patients.
-He is affectionate without being intrusive, and meeting and petting him is often a way to ease into the therapeutic encounter.
+He is affectionate without being intrusive and meeting and petting him is often a way to ease into the therapeutic encounter.
 Most adolescents and parents immediately connect with him.
-Often, they associate him with pets they currently have, to beloved pets of their past, or to wished-for pets.
+Often, they associate him with pets they currently have, beloved pets of their past or wished-for pets.

 Murphy’s presence in therapy sessions is as indirect or active as each patient desires.
 He can be unobtrusive or a source of physical comfort allowing himself to be petted or hugged.
 At times, he also serves as comic relief with patients who choose to be playful with him or help direct him in performing his repertoire of tricks.

 Happy Paws DC: Dog boarding and day care where Murphy goes on his days off.